Coolhatena/Coolhatena/README.md

 # Hello there, I’m ***Eduardo Rivera Geffroy*** (@Coolhatena)

 ## Interest
-- I'm a passionate programmer, im into anything related to computers
+- I'm a passionate programmer, I'm into anything related to computers
 - I've played videogames for as long as I can remember
 - I mainly listen to Metal and Rock ( The harder the riffs the cleaner the code 🔥)
 - I love the Cyberpunk genre, including videogames, movies and books.